xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution2.md

 Now I'll present how to solve this problem using an AVL tree with handling duplicates.

  -  Create an empty AVL tree and initialize the pairs of friends to be 0.
- -  Every nodes in the AVL tree records the number of nodes in its right subtree, and this attribute will be update in every insertion and balancing steps.
+ -  Every node in the AVL tree records the number of nodes in its right subtree, and this attribute will be updated in every insertion and balancing steps.
      -  Here we may have better attribute candidates such as the size of the tree rooted with this node, which can be updated more easily in balancing step.
 And it's also convenient to calculate the number of nodes in its right subtree.
- -  We use $y_i$ as the value of nodes and iterate all $i$ to insert them into the AVL tree.
+ -  We use $y_i​$ as the value of nodes and iterate all $i​$ to insert them into the AVL tree.
- -  Every time we do insertion into AVL tree, we traverse the tree from the root to a leaf by comparing every nodes in the path with $y_i$.
-When $y_i$ is smaller than current node, we increase the pair count by $1$ plus the number of nodes in right subtree of current node.
-When $y_i$ is larger than the current node, keep traversing and update the attribute of current node.
+ -  Every time we do insertion into AVL tree, we traverse the tree from the root to a leaf by comparing every node in the path with $y_i$.
+When $y_i$ is smaller than the current node, we increase the pair count by $1$ plus the number of nodes in the right subtree of the current node.
+When $y_i$ is larger than the current node, keep traversing and update the attribute of the current node.
      -  If the node we are going to insert satisfies $x_i = x_{i-1}$, we should deduct $1$ from the count when we increase it.
      -  If the node we are going to insert has the same value as the current node, just move along the path to right subtree.
 Remember to update the attribute too.